This course is also available as a distance learning option.

 With regards to text books, the University provides students who enrol with a comprehensive reading list and you will find that our extensive library holds either material or virtual versions of the core texts that you are required to read.
 However, you may prefer to purchase some of these for yourself and you will be responsible for this cost.

 Students on this programme are expected to complete a Research Project which is undertaken during the summer semester.
 This may be conducted within the University, or outside, for instance, in a museum or laboratory in the UK or overseas.
 Please note that students are expected to cover their own travel, accommodation and general living expenses during the completion of the research project.
-These costs are likely to vary depending on where the student chooses to conduct their research.
+These costs are likely to vary depending on where students choose to conduct their research.

 (including Alumni Scholarship 30% reduction)